 Many years ago, I was a young dietitian doing nutrition counseling at a local rec center.
 One of my clients was a 40-something dad who really wanted to lose weight.
-He stopped at Starbucks every day of the week for a pastry, and boy, did we spend a lot of time talking about that.
-Could he drive a different route so he didn’t pass it?
-Could he pack a healthier (but still yummy) alternative?
-Could he limit his Starbucks trips to once or twice a week?
+They stopped at Starbucks every day of the week for a pastry, and boy, did we spend a lot of time talking about that.
+Could they drive a different route, so they didn’t pass it?
+Could they pack a healthier (but still yummy) alternative?
+Could they limit their Starbucks trips to once or twice a week?

-Months later, when I left that job for another one, he was still stopping at Starbucks every day.
+Months later, when I left that job for another one, they were still stopping at Starbucks every day.
 In hindsight, I wish I could go back in time and stop harping on those croissants.
-A daily pastry run could surely be classified as an “unhealthy eating habit” for someone trying to lose weight, but in his case, that daily ritual that was important to him—and he just didn’t want to change it.
+A daily pastry run could surely be classified as an “unhealthy eating habit” for someone trying to lose weight, but in their case, that daily ritual that was important to them—and they just didn’t want to change it.

 I have a similar habit (no, dietitians aren’t perfect, by-the-book eaters!).
 I eat tortilla chips when I’m making dinner.
 There’s something about 6pm rolling around that has me craving something salty and crunchy.
 I don’t eat half the bag—just a handful while I’m cooking.
 My nightly chip routine would never win me a healthy eating award, but I’m okay with it.